cosbi-research/beesl/README.md

   * e.g., [`$BEESL_DIR/config/params.json`](config/params.json) we provide (recommended), or your own one
 * `$DEVICE`: a device where to run the training (i.e., CPU: `-1`, GPU: `0`, `1`, ...)

-The serialized model will be stored in `beesl/logs/$NAME/$DATETIME/model.tar.gz`, where `$DATETIME` is a folder to disambiguate multiple executions with the same `$NAME`.
+The serialized masked model will be stored in `beesl/logs/$NAME/$DATETIME/model.tar.gz`, where `$DATETIME` is a folder to disambiguate multiple executions with the same `$NAME`.
 A performance report will be in `beesl/logs/$NAME/$DATETIME/results.txt`.
 To use your newly trained model to [predict](#event-extraction-prediction) new data see the [installation instructions](#installing-the-predictive-model) above.